desi-ivanova/starter-academic/content/post/iclr-blog/index.md

 # Summary of [Mirzadeh et al. (2024)](https://arxiv.org/pdf/2410.05229)

-Overall, the paper makes two technical contributions: (1) a new benchmark, called GSM-Symbolic, for evaluating mathematical reasoning of LMs, and (2) an empirical evaluation of 25 LMs on this new benchmark to assess their reasoning capabilities.
+The paper makes two technical contributions: (1) a new benchmark, called GSM-Symbolic, for evaluating mathematical reasoning of LMs, and (2) an empirical evaluation of 25 LMs on this new benchmark to assess their reasoning capabilities.

 ## 1. What is the new benchmark and how is it constructed?